tyjhart/flowanalyzer/README.md

 - Flow data retenion (default 30 days)
 - Number of flow exporters (routers, switches, etc)
 - Sampling rate for protocols like Netflow v9 and IPFIX
-- Average network flow volume over time
+- Average network flow volume
 - Peak network flow volume and duration

-Every network is different, so it's difficult to give a hard-and-fast suggestion on the right amount of storage for your organization over the long-term.
-It's recommended that you start small with a couple collectors, determine your average daily index size, then scale up from there.
+Every network is different so it's difficult to give a quick suggestion for the right amount of storage for your organization.
+We recommended that you start small with a couple collectors to determine your average daily index size.
+Once you have a baseline scale up from there.

 ## Operating System
 The following versions of Ubuntu Server have been tested and verified to work with the [installation](./Install/README.md) script:

 - 16.04 LTS
+- 16.04.1 LTS
 - 16.10

 **Note**: The installation script is incompatible with Ubuntu versions prior to 15.04 due to the move to SystemD.